Install EL Linux via PXE and UEFI

 and the correct device name must be given to Kickstart.

 A nice and flexible solution to this issue is given in the thread https://access.redhat.com/discussions/3144131.
-You configure an %include line where you normally partition the disk:
+You configure a Kickstart_file %include line where you would traditionally partition the disk:

 # The file /tmp/part-include is created below in the %pre section